compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * messing with her hair
 * encompasses, how you answer wuestions
 * complexity: inherent or accidental, arises out of software x architecture x human process. it is annoyingly subjective.
-* architecture is about putting the complexity in the places where you want it instead of the places where you dont want it
+* architecture is about putting the complexity in the places where you want it instead of the places where you don't want it
 * Halstead volume- where the information is, in the source
 * "remember back when there way- "the database""
-* very condescending to say "write boring code" to someone- you dont understand the problem space
+* very condescending to say "write boring code" to someone- you don't understand the problem space
 * LAMP vs Parse infrastructure, requests could lopp back in multiple times,
 * "We had built  system which was findamentally debuggable byt the time we got acquired"
 * "would this work for the power grid?"